ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

 System Requirements & Installation
 ==================================

-* Python 2
+* Python 2.7
 * The whole toolkit was designed and tested on Linux systems (in particular Debian, Ubuntu, CentOS)
 * Theano creates CUDA binaries.
 Hence only Nvidia-GPUs will work (alternatively it can use the CPU, but this might be too slow for large nets and CNNs).
-* If you wish to use ELEKTRONN on Windows or with python 3 (or if you want to help making it portable) please contact us.
+* If you wish to use ELEKTRONN on Windows or with Python 3 (or if you want to help making it portable) please contact us.

 For installation instructions see :ref:`installation <installation>`.